alexs2112/TerminalHero/README.md

 - A screen to store known lore ([J]ournal?)
 - Creature screen rapidly overflows with abilities, add new ability screen that can be accessed from creature screen (or straight from combat)
 - Party Screen to view party members
+  - Show max of each stat for dialogue skill checks
+- Character screen to view self, [tab] to swap to next character in party
 - New constant of `FONT_HEIGHT + 2`